-Laholm’s town is Halland County’s oldest (with town privileges from the 13th century), but the place has been inhabited since 10,000 years ago.
+The town of Laholm is Halland County’s oldest town (with town privileges from the 13th century), but the place has been inhabited since 10,000 years ago.
 Everywhere in the landscape you can see traces of Laholm’s early history.
 Next to the beautiful power station in the river Lagan in central Laholm you will find Lagaholm’s Castle ruin.
 Already in the 13th century there was a royal estate here, belonging to the Danish king.
 Lagaholm Castle was besieged time and time again during the following centuries.
 In the time of Gustav Vasa and his sons, they tried to conquer the castle without success.
 Then came the Nordic Seven Years’ War in 1563–1570 and after that the fortifications were completely dilapidated.
 It was not until the 17th century that the castle was modernized on the orders of the Danish king Christian IV.
 The building then got a pentagonal shape to be able to withstand the warfare of the new age.
 With the development of artillery, Lagaholm’s Castle quickly became obsolete again.
 Charles XI ordered the peasants in the area to demolish it in 1675.

 In the 1930s, when they dug out the castle ruins, a lot of beautiful ceramics were found (at display at the Halland Cultural History Museum in Varberg) as well as a large amount of medieval skeletons from the cemetery below the fortress.
 Under the castle, fireplaces from the Stone Age were found.

 Northwest of Lagaholm lies the village Köpinge, which was believed to be a trading place during the Iron Age, ie. Viking period.
-At the height just before Köpinge you’ll find “King Ise’s burial mound” (Kung Ises hög) – a 4.5 meter high burial mound from the Bronze Age, with a diameter of 34 meters.
+At the height just before Köpinge you’ll find “King Ise’s burial mound” (Kung Ises hög) – a 4.5 meter high burial mound from the Bronze Age, with a diameter of 34 metres.
 Given its magnitude, it is probably a powerful individual with high status that lies here.
 In the surrounding land they have found parts of a sword.
 Next to the pile stands a menhir which is risen later, probably during the Iron Age.

 Below you will find some interesting historical places to visit!